samuel-burke/Programming-Exercises/README.md

-# Project-Euler
+# Programming-Exercises
-My personal solutions to Project Euler problems that i have worked on.
+My personal solutions to various programming exercises I have worked on.